stateful/docs.runme.dev/docs/intro.md

 Thank you for interest in Runme 💟!

 Runme strives to provide a great experience right out of the box.
 Please continue to learn how to get the most out of our docs via Runme.
-In fact, why not use Runme to learn about Runme?
+Please don't be surprised if Runme's docs prompt you to use Runme.
+Learning by using is very effective.

 A well-written README can significantly impact time to get up and running on your projects, reduce onboarding time, and interactively document common development and operations workflows (runbooks).
 On the contrary, a poorly written README can negatively impact the visibility of your project, even if the underyling code of your software is in excellent condition.
 For new contributors, it can quickly become a very frustrating experience.